0x48piraj/fadblock/README.md

 ### Brave Browser

-You can visit Chrome Web Store and download the [extension](https://chrome.google.com/webstore/detail/fadblock/mdadjjfmjhfcibgfhfjbaiiljpllkbfc).
+You can visit Chrome Web Store and download the ~extension~.

 ### Install over Safari on macOS